Time for a Movie Break! 7 Awesome Movies to Stream in Spanish!

 The landscapes are breathtaking and travel buffs will enjoy seeing the countryside!

-There are so many incredible Spanish language films available to stream that it makes sense to add them to a language learning program.
+There are so many incredible Spanish language films available to stream that it makes sense to add them to a language learning regimen.

 Films teach pronunciation, grammar and culture—and show that learning doesn’t always have to be “by the book.”